Lucanus cervus: Distribution and habitat

-Lifecycle
+Life cycle

+Life cycle

 Adults appear during late May to the beginning of August, being most active in the evenings.
-Females lay their eggs in a piece of decaying wood deep in the soil.
+Females lay about 30 eggs in a piece of decaying wood deep in the soil.
 Stag beetle larvae, which are blind and shaped like a letter "C", feed on rotting wood in a variety of places, tree stumps, old trees and shrubs, rotting fence posts, compost heaps, and leaf mould.
 The larvae have a cream-coloured, soft, transparent body with six orange legs, and an orange head which is very distinct from the very sharp brown pincers.
 They have combs in their legs which they use for communication (stridulation) with other larvae.
-The larvae go through several instars (stages), taking 1 to 3 years to become pupae.
+The larvae go through several instars (stages), taking several years to become pupae.

+Males use their large mandibles to fight with each other in competition for females, intending to throw their opponent off the log or branch they are on.

 The work of entomologist Charlie Morgan during the late 1970s discovered that the pupae of the stag beetle live in the soil for about 3 months, then emerge in summer to awkwardly fly off to mate.
-Adults only live for a few weeks, feeding on nectar and tree sap.
+Adults suck up the liquids of nectar, fallen fruit, and tree sap.
 Their slow, lumbering flight, usually at dusk, makes a distinctive low-pitched buzzing sound.
 The males fly more readily than the females.

+Lifespan

+Stag beetles spend most of their life as larvae and can take from 3 to 7 years for them to pupate, but the lifespan of the adults is only a few weeks.

+Subspecies

+The species Lucanus cervus contains four subspecies, with Lucanus cervus cervus being the nominate subspecies.
+The three latterly added subspecies are L. cervus judaicus, L. cervus laticornis, L. cervus turcicus, and L. cervus akbesianus.